gitryder/bible-study/posts/md/LaborPainsAndTheBible.md

-# Understanding Curses
+# Labor Pains & the Bible

-The other day someone asked my brother about why women are still under the curse of childbirth - why do they still experience labor pains if Jesus took all curses?
-My brother had no answer and yielded to the question of the questioner.
-So I had to take matters into my own hands.
+Have you ever wondered why women are still under the curse of childbirth pain - why do they still experience labor pains if Jesus took all curses?
+Is it even a curse?
+Is it for all women?

+**SO MANY QUESTIONS!! :anguished:**

+Worry not!
+I bring some answers to you through the explaining of secrets hidden in the Bible.

 Before I begin, I want to remind you of the goodness of Our Heavenly Father.
-He is too good to look at you crumbling in pain; albeit, I love answering questions using the Bible and this is a good question.
+He is too good to look at you crumbling in pain.
+Albeit, I love answering questions using the Bible and this is a good question.
+So let's begin...

 ## Disclaimer

 All the views expressed here are my own.
 I do not intend to copy another's work for self-glorification.
-Please proceed only if you have a neutral mind.

-If you have a deterministic view of life and believe all is determined, **Leave now**

-## TL;DR

-If God cursed women, did he curse Eve alone?
-NO!
-He cursed all women.
-But the bible says, that staying single is also is a gift from God (1 Cor 7:7)
+## Adding to the question

-**Now,** If God allows us to stay single, then all the women that are single are saved from the curse of labor pain?
+**Now,** If God allows us to stay single (1 Cor 7:7), then all the women that are single are saved from the curse of labor pain.
 Which means there is a loophole in God's system?
 Which makes God unjust?!

-I have answered the question here itself, yet...let's get into specifics
+Which would mean that the curse of pain is only for some women?
+WHAT?!

+Let's dive deep...:ocean:

 ## The happenings in the Garden